Pierre81385/dlmCodeChallenge/README.md

 ## Feature List

 - Create, Read (all and one document), Update (all or one attribute), and Delete on the doggy_db database through frontend UI.
-- Search for dogs by name.
+- Search for dogs by name (not case sensative)
 - Sort list of dogs by gender, age, size.
+- Limit page size to 3 or 10 dogs at a time, page numbers dynamically change.
 - New dog form has frontend validation, and backend validation.